 When choosing which video editing software to use as a beginner, consider two things:

 - What kind of videos do you want to edit?
 Does your footage contain a lot of dialogue (i.e., interviews, documentaries, presentations) or are you putting together music, sports, dance, or lifestyle videos with little to no speech?

 - Are you planning to learn pro-level software in the future?

 If you're editing word-based videos and want to get going as quickly as possible, then Reduct.Video has the shortest learning curve of any of the software on our list.
 Its intuitive, text-based approach to video editing allows anyone who has ever edited a document to start working on video projects right away.

 Plus, because it hosts your video editing projects online, Reduct works seamlessly both for Mac and Windows users, and teams that use a combination of both, improving collaborative workflow.

-To get started on your first video editing project,and experience our powerful video editing program for yourself.
+To get started on your first video editing project, start a free 30-day trial of Reduct.Video and experience our powerful video editing program for yourself.